nefarius/vicius/examples/server/README.md

 You found the example backend implementation! 🎉

+I also use this project in production so it can be considered stable.

 ## How to build

 Tag it with your own registry, of course 😉